Catroidvania/ut3/README.md

 32bit and 64bit computers respectively) installed.

-then change directories into `/ut3/` and run
+then change directories into `/ut3/` and run:

 ```
 mingw32-make